ashubisht/ultralog/README.md

 ## Overview

 Ultralog is a simple and lightweight logging framework for any Node.js application.
-It provides a common wrapper for logging to various targets, including the console, files, AWS CloudWatch, and GCP Stackdriver.
+It provides a common wrapper for logging to various targets, including the console, files, AWS CloudWatch, GCP Stackdriver, and OpenSearch.
 The library is designed to be modular, allowing you to install only the dependencies you need.

 ## Installation